Djan Madruga: 1976 Summer Olympics

 At the Montreal 1976 Summer Olympics, Djan Madruga competed in two finals, finishing in 4th place in the 400-metre freestyle with a time of 3:57.18 and in the 1500-metre freestyle where his time was 15:19.84.
-During the competition before the finals, he became the first Brazilian to beat an Olympic record in swimming, and the first in the World to swim the 400-metre freestyle in the Olympics, under 4 minutes, when he swum his 400-metre freestyle qualifying heats in 3:59.62.
+During the competition before the finals, he became the first Brazilian to beat an Olympic record in swimming, and the first in the World to swim the 400-metre freestyle in the Olympics, under 4 minutes, when he swam his 400-metre freestyle qualifying heats in 3:59.62.
 He was to break the South American record in the 400-metre freestyle twice; in the heats, and in the finals, while in the 1500-metre freestyle, Djan Madruga improved his best time by 36 seconds.

-As a result of his Olympics successes, Djan received several offers of scholarships to universities, in the United States of America.
+As a result of his Olympics successes, Djan received several offers of scholarships to universities, in the United States.
 These represented a spectacular opportunity for a number of reasons.
 Firstly, Djan Madruga's father had been an engineer in Petrobras, before the Brazilian military coup of 1964.
 Afterwards he was forced to take a job as a taxi driver making it difficult to provide for his family and to purchase exercise equipment.
 He had to send his children to a public school.
 Secondly, the logistics of everyday life in Rio de Janeiro made it difficult for Djan to travel to his swimming club and college.
 Precious time was wasted which should have been spent training, studying or resting.
 Thirdly, Djan was training alone at Fluminense, but in the U.S., he would train with colleagues at the highest level, and with a leading coach who was at the forefront of knowledge in biomechanics and physiology.
 And finally, studying at an American university would open up many more possibilities for Djan's working life, after his athletics career.
 He chose Indiana University, studying physical education and training with Doc Counsilman, Mark Spitz's coach.